loqusion/typix/docs/api/derivations/build-local-typst-project.md

 # buildLocalTypstProject

-A derivation for compiling a Typst project to the current directory.
+A derivation for compiling a Typst project and copying the output to the current directory.

 This is essentially a script which wraps [`buildTypstProject`](build-typst-project.md).